zakyaakram/CloudDevOpsProject/README.md

 The CI pipeline is fully automated using **GitHub Actions**.

-Every push to the `master` branch automatically triggers the workflow pipeline responsible for building and publishing the application container image.
+Every push to the `master` branch automatically triggers the deployment workflow.

 ---